symitems/http-chat/doc/testcase.md

 - When visiting chat page with invalid code paramater, you can see
   - Modal window with error message
   - 401 error in console of the developer tool of your browser
-- Confirm that new messages go to the top
+- Latest message appears at the top
-- the changes are compatible with the previous version (If not, write clearly in the pull-request)
+- The changes are compatible with the previous version (If not, write clearly in the pull-request)